Welcome! If you’ve just arrived, this is the second part of a series in which we examine London Underground by the pint, and part 1 is here.

 8. The Victoria Line – the one which works as a pub crawl

 The average cheapest pint price is £4.27 on Victoria line stops.
 That’s not great, but I can live with it.
 This is London, remember.

-If you turn your nose up at wetherspoons you’re going to The Volunteer in Tottenham Hale for a £3.40 pint of Bombardier.
-The most expensive “cheapest” pint on the Victoria line is a £5.20 pint of Becks from the Gallery Pub in Pimlico.
-Ben Pimlico was a famous publican mentioned by Ben Johnson, who had a pub – in Hoxton.
+If you turn your nose up at Wetherspoons you’re going to The Volunteer in Tottenham Hale for a £3.40 pint of Bombardier.
+The most expensive “cheapest” pint on the Victoria line is a £5.20 pint of Beck’s from the Gallery Pub in Pimlico.
+Once mentioned by the 16th-century dramatist Ben Jonson, Ben Pimlico had a pub in Hoxton.
 And if you’re tickling for a drink, consider going to Hoxton.
 It will cost you less than pubs in Pimlico.

-The Victoria line pub crawl, at 16 stops, is the only survivable pub crawl other than the Waterloo & City line, which doesn’t reacount.
-Health websites generally start telling you what you should do wrt alcohol rather than what’s possible to without dying, but our judgement is that you can’t die from 16 pints, so crack on.
+The Victoria line pub crawl, at 16 stops, is the only survivable pub crawl other than the Waterloo & City line, which doesn’t really count.
+Health websites generally start telling you what you should do to avoid alcohol rather than how much you can lap up without dying, but our judgement is that you can’t die from 16 pints, so crack on.
 You’d spend a minimum of £68.32, so it’s affordable, too.